uchicago-cs/student-resource-guide/_sources/index.rst.txt

 UChicago CS Student Resource Guide
 ==================================

-This resource guide is intended for students working on programming assignments and projects in UChicago CS classes.
+This resource guide is intended for students taking Computer Science classes at the University of Chicago.
 Please note that it is not meant to be a normative guide for all CS classes (unless your instructor has explicitly pointed you to this guide).